 The most common cause of bleeding gums is plaque.
 Plaque is the sticky, colorless film full of bacteria that constantly forms on the teeth and gum line.
 It must be regularly removed or else it can lead to progressive damage to your oral health.
 This is why daily brushing is so important.
 Plaque can also hide in places where a toothbrush cannot reach.
 Routine visits to your dentist will help you keep these areas in your mouth clean and plaque free.

-When plaque builds up on the teeth, the bacteria in plaque can make its way to the gum line.
-When bacteria reach the gum line, it causes a bacterial infection of the gums which can lead to inflammation, bleeding, and swelling in the gums.
-If left untreated, gum disease can destroy the gum tissue and the surrounding bone structure.
+When plaque is left behind to build up on teeth, the bacteria in it will make its way to the gum line.
+When bacteria reach the gum line, it causes a bacterial infection of the gums which can lead to inflammation and swelling.
+This is what causes the gums to bleed and the beginning stages of gum disease.
+If left untreated and you ignore your bleeding gums, gum disease can progress and destroy the gum tissue and the surrounding bone structure leading to tooth loss.